Marlborough House set: Activities

+Scandals

 Mordaunt affair

-Sir Charles Mordaunt, 10th Baronet had married, in 1866, the 18-year-old Harriett Moncreiffe.
+Sir Charles Mordaunt, 10th Baronet had married, in 1866, the 18-year-old Harriet Moncreiffe.
 Edward and other members of the set were attracted to her and Mordaunt discovered that Edward was regularly visiting his wife in London and in the country.
 Lady Mordaunt confessed to her husband that her first child, born in 1869, was not his and the eye condition it suffered from was the result of venereal disease caught from a lover, naming Edward, Lord Cole.
-In 1869 Sir Charkes filed for divorce on the grounds of adultery, naming Cole, Sir Frederick Johnstone and an unnamed man as co-respondents.
+In 1869 Sir Charles filed for divorce on the grounds of adultery, naming Cole, Sir Frederick Johnstone and an unnamed man as co-respondents.
 Popular opinion was that the Prince of Wales was the un-named co-respondent.
 Although not cited, the prince was compelled to appear before the court as a witness.
 Lady Mordaunt was considered insane and confined to institutional care for the rest of her life; a divorce could not be granted until a change in the law in 1875.
 Prince Edward was afterwards featured in popular songs claiming him to be cuckolding the aristocracy.